aemooooon/Project-Portfolio/_project1/2019-07-30-volunteer-activity.md

 So this makes my job easier.
 I am still very enjoyable.
 Thank you.

 ### update
 Aug 6, 2019.
 Today Krissi talked about if else statements.
+I feel like all concept for new programmer is not hard to understand.
+Every one kind of smart, but the problems is then did not create a programming pattern inside of their brain.
+So I think they need memorize the all basic stuff.

 Aug 13, 2019.
 Today the topic was switch statements.
+Once again, everyone understand what the lecturer said but they still do not know how can start the lab.
+Most of the students put the semi clone everywhere.
+Hi, gusy , you need try, try ,try more...